 As a member you have an opportunity to vote, hold office, and help make decisions in the functioning of the organization.
 You will also receive timely newsletters and special mailings.
 Membership improves your image as a professional.
-Hopefully, you will want to support your profession.

 If there is anything we can do to make the organization more beneficial to you, please let me or any of the board members know.
 Your membership and support is appreciated!